Welcome to the

 Philadelphia, PA 19103

 Our offices, as well as Sunday worship services, are located on the second-floor.
-Enter through the doors on 16th St, go up the staircase on your left, and you'll find us.
+Enter through the doors on Sansom St, go up the staircase on your left (or use the elevator), and you'll find us.

-We validate parking all-day on Saturday and Sunday's at the Liberty Place Garage (1625 Chestnut St.), just a block from our building.
+We validate parking all day on Saturday and Sunday at the Liberty Place Garage (1625 Chestnut St.; entrance on both 16th and 17th St.), just a block from our building.

 Be sure to ask for a validation sticker before you leave!

-We try our hardest to bring our best efforts to each worship service, understanding that God will be with us!
+We endeavor to bring our best efforts to each worship service, understanding that God will be with us!
 Here's what you can expect:

 When you arrive

-someone will greet you at the door of the sanctuary.
+Someone will greet you at the door of the Chapel (second floor).
 They will gladly offer you a worship packet, validation sticker, water, or anything else that you might need.